saturnlighting/literature-review/README.md

 <!-- Potential outputs of this section: state of knowledge, gaps in literature, weakness of methodologies used, structure on how dependent and independent variables are related (conceptual model?). -->
 <!-- Table with a summary of the most relevant literature. -->

-The main themes of focus were proper lighting for active travel, followed by active travel collisions and lighting, and active travel behaviour and lighting.
-Three-quarters of the studies were empirical studies (five of them qualitative research the rest quantitative) and a quarter were reviews.
+The main themes of focus were active travel collisions and lighting, followed by proper lighting for active travel and active travel behaviour and lighting.
+Three quarters of the studies were empirical studies and one quarter were reviews.
+Most of the empirical studies were quantitative, five of them qualitative, and one of them mixed methods.

 ## Active travel behaviour and lighting